-When you configure Cisco Wireless LAN Controller (WLC) to send log data to USM Appliance, you can use the Cisco WLC plugin to translate raw log data into normalized events for analysis.
-The table below provides some basic information for the plugin:
+When you configure your Cisco Wireless LAN Controller (WLC) to send log data to USM Appliance, you can use the Cisco WLC plugin to translate raw log data into normalized events for analysis.
+The table below provides some basic information for the plugin.

 |Device Type||Wireless access point manager|